wan-elmus/LinkBuster/README.md

-# Brief Description of what the Darn Bot does
+# Brief Description of what the Bot does

 It uses the Slack RTM API to listen for messages in a specific channel, and when a message that includes a link is detected, it checks if the user who sent the message is banned or has been warned before.
 If the user is banned, the bot sends a message to the channel indicating that the user is banned.
 If the user has been warned before, the bot bans the user and sends a message to the channel indicating that the user is banned.
 If the user has not been warned before, the bot sends a warning message to the user.